Due to COVID-19, we are not accepting applications for new Chapter Directors as of April 23, 2020.

 - host an organizer meeting every month and take meeting notes

-- use Bevy to track RSVPs and attendance of local events
+- track RSVPs and attendance of local events

-- use Buffer to automatically schedule social media posts advertising the latest local event
+- automatically schedule social media posts advertising the latest local event

 - The Chapter Director must be formally on-boarded before launching their first Chapter Event.